ROBOTIS-GIT/emanual/docs/en/platform/manipulator_h/manipulator_sdk_programming.md

 ## [Manipulator SDK](#manipulator-sdk)

+- The ArmSDK is based on Window 7 OS and Visual Studio 2010.
+- The ArmSDK trajectory is generated from the MotionPlay class’ instance and utilizes QueryPerformanceCounter.
+This requires the use of a thread, in which sharing said thread may reach to 100%.
+  It is highly recommended your PC is at least dual-core-based.
+- The Numerical IK implements Damped Least Square Method to reach target by acquiring each joint’s angle.
+This allows joints to go from initial position to a point and then return to its initial pose.
+  This will allow you to perform tests to the Manipulator.
 - Preparation Before using Robotis Manipulator SDK.
   The following are pre-requisites for the ArmSDK.
   Eigen Package([http://eigen.tuxfamily.org], version 3.0.6 or Later)
 - Installation Package
   - Download and unzip Eigen Package.
   - Start Visual Studio go to “Project Properties -> VC++ Directories -> Include Directories” set Eigen’s source directory.